Key Takeaway

 We recommend the following approach to minimize shedding while taking tirzepatide:

-- Prioritize protein intake.
+Try the BMI Calculator →- Prioritize protein intake.
 Aim for 0.7 to 1.0 grams of protein per pound of ideal body weight daily.
-Protein is essential for keratin production, and many people on appetite-suppressing medications fall short of their needs.
+Protein is important for keratin production, and many people on appetite-suppressing medications fall short of their needs.

 - Check your micronutrients.
 Iron, zinc, vitamin D, and biotin deficiencies can all worsen hair loss.
 Ask your provider for blood work if you notice increased shedding.